Tpalmer111/tournament_manager/README.md

     * Good start to the day, its about an hour from lunch and I have achieved my MVP (save for deployment).
 I found a template that had numerous different frames to choose from.
 Out of caution I chose the simplest and it turns out it has a great foundation for the MVP of my project, allowing me time to focus on the more challenging functionality.
 I will take a break and come back to study the Reanimation library and look into finding a tutorial to speed up the process.

+    * Stopped work after class.
+I should have continued but I was feeling discouraged and I had a lot of packing to do before my flight on Sunday.
+So, I decided to adjust my schedule and focus on something else for a while.

 * __Friday Oct-28-2022:__

     * finish default format
     * test default game for bugs and edge cases
     * create the new game form

+    __notes:__

+    * Two nights in a row of little accomplishment has left me a little behind but hopefully rested.
+There is finally a functional timer on screen.
+It does run in the background, though the animation is terrible.
+But, it is the first bit of functional code to be added to our template and the biggest step towards the actual functionality of a poker clock.
+This puts me back on schedule, but it doesn't lend much hope to completing today's forecasted sprint.

 * __Saturday Oct-29-2022:__